Lando Norris cruises to victory at Singapore Grand Prix to cut Max Verstappen's F1 lead

-Norris started on pole position ahead of Verstappen and steadily built a large lead.
+Norris started on pole position ahead of Verstappen and steadily built a large lead for his third career win.
+All have come this year.

 There were two brief moments of jeopardy when the McLaren driver first locked his brakes and touched the barriers, prompting concern he'd damaged the front wing, and later when a rear tire brushed another but Norris seemed largely unaffected as he cruised to the win.